 Our Board of Directors has not authorized the payment of any cash dividends to our stockholders since 2011.
 All distributions will be made at the discretion of our Board of Directors out of funds legally available therefor and will depend on our earnings, our financial condition and such other factors as our Board of Directors may deem relevant from time to time.
-As a result of the termination of our REIT status effective as of January 1, 2015, we are planning to retain any available funds and future earnings to fund the development and growth of our business.
-As a result, for the foreseeable future, we do not expect to make distributions.
+We do not expect to make distributions for the foreseeable future.